 Trusted Housesitters has several documents you can download if you want to complete and sign a housesitting agreement that confirms and details all of the information for the housesit.
 I recommend using their template or tailoring your own so that you have a master list to refer to.
 If applicable, I also recommend including a veterinary release form and vehicle authorization form so that you can take the pets to the vet if needed and you have legal documentation stating that you are allowed to drive the car if anyone should ask.
 The more information, the better.
 And it's definitely always better to be safe then sorry.

-You pay for your own transportation costs to get to the home.
+You often pay for your own transportation costs to get to the home.
 More likely than not, the homeowner will offer to pick you up from the nearest airport, train, or bus station, especially if it’s difficult to get to the house with public transportation.
 Personally I experience a mix.
 Often I’ll travel by air and then meet the homeowner at the airport or sometimes at the closest transport station to their house.

 TIP: If you take an international flight to a housesit in another country and expect to use a tourist visa to enter, do not tell the immigration officer that you are coming to the country to housesit.
 Sometimes it's not allowed because it's considered unpaid employment.
 Most countries aren't concerned but I can tell you of two that get awfully upset and will threaten or flat out refuse to let you in - the United Kingdom and the Republic of Ireland.
 You're usually pretty safe most anywhere else, especially around Europe.